Sustainability

 Where To Next?

-Greening Australia’s management of the WOMADelaide forests is ongoing, to ensure they continue to function as woodland ecosystems which provide habitat for our unique Australian species.
+Greening Australia’s management of the WOMADelaide forests is ongoing and is expected to grow in the coming years to ensure that the carbon emissions from the festival continue to provide habitat for our unique Australian species.

-Learn more about Greening Australia’s work around the country by visiting their website.
+Learn more about Greening Australia’s work around the country by visiting their website or even register your interest in hosting a WOMADelaide forest on your property.

 Reusable Cups: Reuse, Return, Reduce